androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

-- &ldquo;What do you believe is the key to successful teamwork in a clinical setting?&rdquo;
+- &ldquo;What do you believe isthe key to successful teamwork in a clinical setting?&rdquo;

 - &ldquo;Describe a time when you had to resolve a conflict within the team.
 How did you handle it?&rdquo;